Azure/caf-terraform-landingzones-accelerator/configuration/contoso/platform/demo/level1/eslz/readme.md

 ### Management
 Deploy Enteprise Scale

+Note you need to adjust the branch to deploy Enterprise Scale eslz.0.3.3

 ```bash
 # login a with a user member of the caf-maintainers group
 rover login -t set_your_tenant_name.onmicrosoft.com